 I picture a fairly human figure, not a kind of 'fairy' rabbit as some of my British reviewers seem to fancy: fattish in the stomach, shortish in the leg.
 A round, jovial face; only slightly pointed and 'elvish'; hair short and curling (brown).
 The feet from the ankles down, covered with brown hairy fur. --- J.R.R Tolkien in a letter to his American Publisher---

 But even more than their looks, it's particularly important to understand what defines Hobbits as a group.
 Hobbits are fond of an unadventurous, bucolic and simple life of farming, eating and socializing.
 And although their mildness would seem contrary to it, they will defend fervently and courageous their way of life when threatened.
 They eat around six meals a day and prefer simple and homemade food.
 They also love smoking pipe-weed.

-With that in mind, we will look at how they managed to translate that into the costume through the quartet of hobbits in the saga.
+With that in mind, I will look at how they managed to translate that into the costume through the quartet of hobbits in the saga.

 THE HOBBITS: FOUR HEROES

 In order to visually translate the habits and traditions of the Hobbits onto their costumes, Ngila Dickson had three main tools: style, color and fabric.
 And she makes the most out of it.

 The first and most obvious tool she has is style itself.
 Probably, the most telling aspect of their designs is that they have nothing in common with the elegant and luxurious look of the elves (read more about it here) or the rough yet proud look of the men of Rohan (read more about it here).
 The style of the hobbits is simple and utilitarian.
 They are farmers, their costumes are made to work with them.